ShanedixonGit/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
+Let's explore the job market!
+This project looks into top-paying jobs, highlights in-demand skills and 📈 where high demand meets 💰 high salary in data analytics.

- Check them out here my SQL queries here: [project_sql folder](/project_sql/)
+ Check them out my SQL queries here: [project_sql folder](/project_sql/)

 # Business Task
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.